Welcome to Jon Ippolito's home page.

 The Network has organized many research projects on ephemeral culture, including the landmark exhibition Seeing Double: Emulation As a Preservation Strategy.

-Interarchive aims to change the paradigm of online scholarship by distributing the way research is published and cited across the entire Web.
-Although its initial focus is the media arts, Interarchive proposes an emergent approach to acquiring and recognizing influence that might be applied to any networked environment, whether the instruments of influence are academic papers or digital art.
+Interarchive was a project to change the paradigm of online scholarship by distributing the way research is published and cited across the entire Web.
+Although its initial focus was the media arts, Interarchive proposes an emergent approach to acquiring and recognizing influence that might be applied to any networked environment, whether the instruments of influence are academic papers or digital art.